-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
-Licensees and stakeholders that the bureau has emails for were involved if they chose to be.
+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
+Licensees and stakeholders that the Bureau has emails for were involved if they chose to be.